 Research and research skills are foundational to driving business success in a world where information is abundant and constantly evolving.
 They provide businesses and professionals with the tools needed to navigate complexity, innovate effectively, and compete on a global scale.
 In today's data-driven landscape, businesses rely on thorough research to make informed decisions.
 Research skills enable professionals to gather, analyze, and interpret data effectively, ensuring that decisions are based on solid evidence rather than intuition.
 Moreover, the modern business environment is characterized by rapid change.
 Continuous learning, facilitated by strong research skills, helps individuals and organizations remain adaptable.
 These skills enable professionals to keep up with industry developments, technological advancements, and shifts in consumer behavior, ensuring that they are always equipped to respond to new challenges and opportunities.
-This module is designed to equip stu-
+This module is designed to equip students with the skills necessary to conduct rigorous empirical research.

 - Introduction to current research

 - How to develop a research question

-- · How to conduct research
+- How to conduct research

 - Introduction to various data sources

 - Introduction to applied research methods

 - Visualizing research findings